PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 ### Can you use PostHog on e-commerce websites?

 Absolutely.
-PostHog is [easy to integrate with Shopify](/docs/libraries/shopify), and we have a[Shopify](/apps/shopify) integration for importing order and revenue data into PostHog for analysis.
+PostHog is [easy to integrate with Shopify](/docs/libraries/shopify).
 You can easily install PostHog on other e-commerce platforms [using our Javascript snippet](/docs/integrate) – see our guides to [setting up Webflow analytics](/tutorials/webflow) and [Wordpress](/docs/libraries/wordpress).

 ### Can PostHog replace Google Analytics?